rvalenzuelar/personal-site/content/authors/admin/_index.md

     url: https://www.uoh.cl/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include precipitation processes, forecast verification statistics, data visualization.
+bio: My research interests include precipitation processes related to Atmospheric Rivers and complex terrain, forecast verification statistics, and GPS meteorology.

 # Interests to show in About widget
 interests: